 This 3.7m, 361 kg female shark was kept frozen until it was put on display in

 March 2011 at the Churaumi aquarium in Okinawa.
 This led to confusion that it might be a new specimen.
 Video and info.
 Alex Buttigieg, personal information as per contact with Taku Horie, researcher at Tokai University.
+Recent publication on functtional morphology of pectoral fin using this and one other specimen.

 ||27 Sep 2007||Hinunangan, So Lyete, Philippines||2.74||Found Dead, Stranded On Beach In Hinunangan, Philippines.
 For details